ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 * `.Take()` - Only let X messages pass through.
 Like LINQ `.Take()`.
 * `.TakeWhile()` - Only let messages pass through as long as a predicate succeeds.
 The same as `.Where().Take()`.
 Like LINQ `.TakeWhere()`.
 * `.TaskScheduler()` - Have the messages despatched to a new Task on a specified Task Scheduler.
 For example, to have all messages handled by the UI thread.
+* `.WeakReference()` - Keeps a weak reference to the message handler and unsubscribes when the message handler has been reclaimed by GC
 * `.Where()` - Filter messages based on predicate.
 Like LINQ `.Where()`

 Stacking these allow you to configure in a lot of advanced functionality, for example: